How To Dry Clothes Indoors Sustainably

 Crunchy towels can be an issue when you dry your laundry indoors.
 If you want to keep your towels soft, then a short 10 to 15-minute cool blast in your tumble dryer when they are almost air-dried will prevent any crunchiness, without having to run your tumble dryer for a long period.

-Another top tip is to reduce the amount of laundry detergent you use when washing your towels.
-Too much detergent can make towels feel crunchy.
 Halving the amount of detergent you would normally use in your washing machine helps prevent this problem.
 As does making your own fabric conditioner, which helps remove any excess detergent from your towels.

 Cut Down On The Amount of Laundry You Do

-Finally, my very best advice to help you is to simply cut down on the amount of laundry you do.
+Finally, my very best advice is to simply cut down on the amount of laundry you do.
 The majority of us do wash our clothes too frequently.
 Here’s a rough guide as to how often you should wash your clothes, and here are some handy hints to freshen up your clothes without washing them.

 Final Thoughts